RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 <hr className='section_hr'/>

-## Classes
+## Swarm

-### Swarm
+### Swarm()

 #### Description
-This class is used to connect to multiple drones and allow the connected drones to perform commands at the same time or different times.
+This will instantiate an object, creating an instance of the ``Swarm`` class, which is used to connect to multiple drones and allow the connected drones to perform commands at the same time or different times.

 #### Syntax
 ``Swarm()``<br/>